-- 1) Qualified employees seeking summer custodial, transportation, maintenance and grounds work will notify the respective manager in writing by May 15th of the dates he/she is available during July and August. - 2) Any employee not notifying the managers by the above date will not be considered for such work that summer. - 3) The available work shall be granted to the most senior qualified employee available from the seniority list. - 4) No bumping of working employees will occur unless a junior employee is scheduled more than two (2) weeks longer than a more senior employee. - 5) Vacation pay for regular part-time employees shall be the same as during the regular year. - 6) Sick leave will only apply to regular employees scheduled under this Letter of Understanding where an employee has accepted and been scheduled to work and becomes ill or injured.
-Only scheduled shifts may be claimed as sick days. - 7) It is agreed that Article 11(f) does not apply to work scheduled under this Letter of Understanding.

-- 8) If, under this Letter of Understanding, an error is made by the Employer at the time of assignment resulting in a more junior employee scheduled over a more senior employee, the Employer will not be liable for any compensation.
-The Employer will, upon being so notified, allow the affected senior employee to replace the most junior employee then working. - 9) The past practices and numbers of student workers can continue in spite of the summer replacement Letter of Understanding agreed to.
+- Qualified employees seeking summer custodial, transportation, maintenance and grounds work will notify the respective manager in writing by May 15th of the dates he/she is available during July and August. - 2) Any employee not notifying the managers by the above date will not be considered for such work that summer. - 3) The available work shall be granted to the most senior qualified employee available from the seniority list. - 4) No bumping of working employees will occur unless a junior employee is scheduled more than two (2) weeks longer than a more senior employee. - 5) Vacation pay for regular part-time employees shall be the same as during the regular year. - 6) Sick leave will only apply to regular employees scheduled under this Letter of Understanding where an employee has accepted and been scheduled to work and becomes ill or injured.
+Only scheduled shifts may be claimed as sick days. - 7) It is agreed that Article 11(f) does not apply to work scheduled under this Letter of Understanding. - 8) If, under this Letter of Understanding, an error is made by the Employer at the time of assignment resulting in a more junior employee scheduled over a more senior employee, the Employer will not be liable for any compensation.
+The Employer will, upon being so notified, allow the affected senior employee to replace the most junior employee then working.